Chicken Spinach Fettuccine Alfredo

 - Stir in mozzarella cheese and butter.

-- Pour Alfredo sauce over the cooked chicken and mushroom mixture, add spinach into the sauce.
+- Pour cooked chicken and mushrooms over the alfredo sauce mixture, add spinach into the sauce.
 Stir lightly.

 - Remove sauce pan from heat.